bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 	USE grocery_store;

 This tells the MySQL database that you are going to work in the database **grocery_store** until you say otherwise.
-You will work within this structure throughout the next few chapters of this book.
+You will work within this structure throughout the rest of the book.

 You have just created the database of a single fictional grocery store.
 We will develop this more in the next chapter.